 EXPERIENCE: Ms. Campbell has served as a member of our board of directors since August 2019.
-Since August 2017, Ms. Campbell has served as Chief Marketing Officer and Senior Vice President of Business Strategy for Autodesk, Inc., or Autodesk, a multinational software corporation that makes software services for the architecture, engineering, construction, manufacturing, media, education, and entertainment industries.
-From January 2015 to August 2017, Ms. Campbell served as Vice President, Industry Strategy and Marketing - Manufacturing at Autodesk, and she served as its Vice President, Industry Strategy and Marketing - Architecture, Engineering and Construction from February 2012 through January 2015.
+Since July 2021, Ms. Campbell has served as Chief Marketing Officer and Partner for OneTrust.
+From August 2017 to July 2021, Ms. Campbell served as Chief Marketing Officer and Senior Vice President of Business Strategy for Autodesk, Inc. From January 2015 to August 2017, Ms. Campbell served as Vice President, Industry Strategy and Marketing - Manufacturing at Autodesk, and she served as its Vice President, Industry Strategy and Marketing - Architecture, Engineering and Construction from February 2012 through January 2015.
 She has also held other senior positions at Autodesk, including managing its Global eCommerce business and Autodesk.com, and managing its Geospatial Business and infrastructure business.
 Prior to joining Autodesk in 2003, Ms. Campbell served in executive-level marketing positions at Evolve (now Oracle), Sterling Software Inc., and Digital Equipment Corporation.
 Ms. Campbell holds an M.B.A. from Babson College and a B.A. in Mathematics and Computer Science from Boston College.
 She was selected to serve on our board of directors because of her valuable expertise in business, industry, and marketing strategy.